alex1075/Opal-unmixing/README.md

 ```

 ## To Do
-- [ ] Calculate unmixing matrix for all Opal dyes to unmix all channels
+- [X] Calculate unmixing matrix for all Opal dyes to unmix all channels (through single stain controls)
 - [ ] Add support for other export file formats